lukemmolnar/dynmap_land_claims_extractor/README.md

 - `-z, --z-coord`: Z coordinate to navigate to before taking screenshot (optional)
 - `--zoom-out`: Number of times to click the zoom-out button (default: 2)
 - `--crop`: Crop the image to the content inside the red border

+#### Sequential Numbering
+- `--seq`: Use sequential numbering for output filenames (dynmap_001.png, dynmap_002.png, etc.)

+#### Image Processing
+- `--posterize`: Reduce image to specified number of colors (e.g., 16) for better land claim detection

+#### Land Claim Change Detection
+- `--compare`: Compare with previous image to detect land claim changes
+- `--changes-output`: Path to save visualization of detected changes
+- `--json-output`: Path to save change detection results as JSON
+- `--min-area`: Minimum area in pixels for a change to be considered significant (default: 20)
+- `--threshold`: Threshold for pixel difference to be considered significant (default: 50)

 ### Examples